gmreinhart/ts-ewma-fit/README.md

 The syntax is similar to any of the scikit-learn classes as in the example given below:

 ```
+import numpy as np
+import pandas as pd
+from tsfit import TSFit
+import rw

 rwalk = rw.norm_rw(1000)
 period = 100
 model = TSFit(4, period=period, metric='P2')